acequark/acequark.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+Hello!
 I am a physics PhD student studying high energy theory at Harvard University.

 My research interests include quantum gravity and string theory.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.